stefmolin/stefmolin.github.io/app/_posts/articles/open-source/5-ways-to-get-started-in-open-source.md

 </figcaption>

 Many of my contributions to the pandas library were fixes to bugs I stumbled across.
 I noticed the first one when creating horizontal bar plots: the arguments for setting the *x*- and *y*-axis labels were not being properly interpreted.
 More specifically, the `xlabel` value would end up labeling the *y*-axis when specified, and the `ylabel` value would label the *y*-axis as well, but only when the `xlabel` wasn't present.
 This meant there was no way to label both plot axes.
 This was clearly a bug, so I created an [issue](https://github.com/pandas-dev/pandas/issues/45144).
-I was curious as to why that was happening and poked around the code base to find the issue.
+I was curious as to why that was happening and poked around the codebase to find the issue.
 Once I found it, I coded up a fix that wouldn't break other plotting functionality, added tests and the required documentation, and [opened the PR](https://github.com/pandas-dev/pandas/pull/45145).

 ### 5. Propose and implement a new feature
 For software you use frequently, you will be hyper-aware of the pain-points you deal with as a user.
 Is there something that can be done to address them?
 Or is there something missing?
 If you have an idea for a missing functionality, see if the maintainers are interested in incorporating it.
 Never spend time working on something until you hear back from the maintainers as to whether they are interested in making the change, as the proposed feature or change may already be in progress, or is not in scope.